-13. Secure the assistance of the AFP.
-PNP, DILG- BFP, DOTr-PCG, and other uniformed services and government instrumentalities to ensure the attainment of the three key result areas, and the overall goals and objectives of this Act; 14.In consultation with the COA, promulgate rules and regulations for the retention, re- exportation, donation, and disposition of unused goods and equipment after the termination of disaster relief and initial recovery operations; 15.
-Assist appropriate national government agencies and offices and concerned local government units in protecting national cultural heritage including national treasures and national historical landmarks, sites or monuments from hazards and disasters; and 16.
-Perform such other functions, as provided by law or assignment of the President, and undertake the necessary actions to ensure the attainment of the overall goals and objectives of this Act.
-ARTICLE III EMERGENCY MEASURES Sec.
-6. Emergency Measures. -a.
-The Department shall undertake and implement such immediate measures a.
+- 1 availability of goods and services necessary in anticipation of, during, and in 2 the aftermath of disasters; 3 8.
+Receive humanitarian assistance from local and foreign sources, recommend the acquisition of developmental assistance for the purpose of disaster 4 resilience, acknowledge and certify the receipt of all humanitarian assistance, 5 6 and ensure their judicious use and management; 7 9.
+Establish and operate a platform, including an online platform, to monitor and 8 provide public access to information on humanitarian assistance received by 9 the Department; 10 10.
+Secure the assistance of the AFP.
+PNP, DILG- BFP, DOTr-PCG, and other 11 uniformed services and government instrumentalities to ensure the attainment of the three key result areas, and the overall goals and objectives of this Act; 12 11.
+In consultation with the COA, promulgate rules and regulations for the 13 14 retention, re- exportation, donation, and disposition of unused goods and 15 equipment after the termination of disaster relief and initial recovery 16 operations, 17 12.
+Assist appropriate national government agencies and offices and concerned 18 local government units in protecting national cultural heritage including national 19 treasures and national historical landmarks, sites or monuments from hazards 20 and disasters; and 13.
+Perform such other functions, as provided by law or assignment of the 21 President, and undertake the necessary actions to ensure the attainment of the 22 overall goals and objectives of this Act.
+23 24 ARTICLE III 25 EMERGENCY MEASURES - SEC.
+6. Emergency Measures. - a.
 The Department shall undertake and implement such immediate measures as may be necessary to ensure the protection and preservation of life or property in anticipation of, during, and in the aftermath of emergencies, hazards and disasters, including preemptive and forced evacuations.
-Local government units shall enact an ordinance on and implement necessary and appropriate emergency measures, including preemptive and forced evacuations, to ensure the protection and preservation of life or property in anticipation of, during, and in the aftermath of disasters.
-It shall be mandatory for Local Government Units to provide evacuation centers, with due consideration to the capacity of local facilities, when requested by the Department, in anticipation of, during, and in the aftermath of emergencies, hazards and disasters.
+Local Government Units (LGUs) shall enact an ordinance on and implement necessary and appropriate emergency measures, including preemptive and forced evacuations, to ensure the protection and preservation of life or property in anticipation of, during, and in the aftermath of disasters.

+It shall be mandatory for LGUs to provide evacuation centers, with due consideration to the capacity of local facilities, when requested by the Department, in anticipation of, during, and in the aftermath of emergencies, hazards and disasters.
 In providing such evacuation centers, due regard shall be given to the most vulnerable and marginalized groups, respecting the dignity and culture of persons, observing equality, and using proportionate force in implementing such emergency measures.